MacOS Catalina: Activation Lock

-Activation Lock helps prevent the unauthorized use and drive erasure of devices with an Apple T2 security chip (2018, 2019, and 2020 MacBook Pro; 2020 5K iMac; 2018, 2019, and 2020 MacBook Air, iMac Pro; 2018 Mac Mini; 2019 Mac Pro).
+Activation Lock prevents the unauthorized use and drive erasure of devices with an Apple T2 security chip (2018, 2019, and 2020 MacBook Pro; 2020 5K iMac; 2018 MacBook Air, iMac Pro; 2018 Mac Mini; 2019 Mac Pro).

 Dedicated system volume

 The system runs on its own read-only volume, separate from all other data on the Mac.

 Voice control

 Users can give detailed voice commands to applications.
 On-device machine processing is used to offer better navigation.

 Sidecar

 Sidecar allows a Mac to use an iPad (running iPadOS) as a wireless external display.
 With Apple Pencil, the device can also be used as a graphics tablet for software running on the computer.
 Sidecar requires a Mac with Intel Skylake CPUs and newer (such as the fourth-generation MacBook Pro), and an iPad that supports Apple Pencil.

 Support for wireless game controllers

 The Game Controller framework adds support for two major console game controllers: the PlayStation 4's DualShock 4 and the Xbox One controller.